 “Organized and led a seminar for 30 staff members detailing new sales goals and initiatives.
 Conducted a question and answer session, and encouraged open brainstorming amongst the employees.”

-This accomplishment demonstrates that you can communicate with a large group, answer their questions, and promote open discussion – all key components of leading a stimulating class.
+This accomplishment demonstrates that you can communicate with a large group, answer their questions, and promote open discussion – all critical components of leading a stimulating class.
 Highlight achievements like this in your career change resume and cover letter.
-Even if you think your day-to-day tasks are irrelevant, examine them closely, and identify components that would transfer to the classroom environment.
+Even if you think your day-to-day tasks are irrelevant, examine them closely and identify components that would transfer to the classroom environment.

 Other qualities to showcase for your reader include communication, organization, time management, analytical, and problem-solving skills.
 If these traits apply to you – at all times, keep your resume and teaching interview responses honest!
 List these qualities in the introductory paragraph of your resume.

 This top section is called the resume profile or summary of qualifications.
-You can also allude to these skills while detailing accomplishments, like the example above.
+Like the example above, you can also allude to these skills while detailing accomplishments.

 Your cover letter to apply for a new teaching job is critical.
 It should also contain relevant information to show your passion, personality, the reason for the change, and how you qualify to become a teacher.